Negative Binomial Distribution In C++ - C++ Programming Tutorial

 Example 2:

-Let us take another example to illustrate the negativebinomialdistribution function in C++.
+Let's consider another scenario to demonstrate the negativebinomialdistribution function within C++.

 Example